MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/@assign-teams-licenses.md

 # Manage user access to Teams

 You manage access to Teams at the user level by assigning or removing a Microsoft Teams product license.
-Each user in your organization must be assigned a Teams license before they can use Teams.
+Each user in your organization must have a Teams license before they can use Teams.
 You can assign licenses to new users when new user accounts are created or to users who have existing accounts.

 By default, when a licensing plan is assigned to a user, a Teams license is automatically assigned, and the user is enabled for Teams.
 You can disable or enable Teams for a user by removing or assigning a license at any time.